pjhinton/newscorpus/README.md

 is textual content.
 The Travel feed is ignored because the URL provided on their [feed listing](https://www.foxnews.com/about/rss/) site is not accessible.

+## Common Parameters

+The scripts in this package take two positional arguments:

+* `logdir` - The full path to a directory where log files should be written.
+* `dbconn` - The [SQLAlchemy database URL](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) where data will be written to

 ## Corpus Storage and Setup

-All data is persisted in an SQLite database, which is managed and accessed via the SQLAlchemy ORM API.
-Table creation and feed URL population is accomplished fia the `setup_db.py` script.
-The database file is created in the current working directory of the invoking shell.
+All data is persisted in a database, which is managed and accessed via the SQLAlchemy ORM API.
+Table creation and feed URL population is accomplished via the `nc_setup_db` script.

 ## Retrieving Data for Corpus

-The `process_feeds.py` script polls all feeds and processes articles not currently stored in the database.
+The `nc_process_feeds` script polls all feeds and processes articles not currently stored in the database.
 The final product is a plain text version of the article content as well as article metadata.
-This script should be invoked in the same directory where the corpus database file resides at regular intervals by your favorite job scheduler.
+This script should be invoked at regular intervals by your favorite job scheduler.

 ## Corpus Creation and Data Model

 Each poll attempt is stored in the `feed_retrievals` table and includes a copy of the raw RSS XML and data about the HTTP request itself.

-Each feed item is processed for article metadata and the URL for retrieving the article's webpage.
+Each RSS XML item is processed for article metadata and the URL for retrieving the article's webpage.
 This data is stored in the `feed_items` table.

-Categories associated with each article are stored in a `categories` table, and associations with articles is accomplished via a many-to-many mapping table.
+Each RSS items may include one or more category elements with a domain attribute of `foxnews.com/taxonomy`.
+Each distinct category is stored in a `categories` table, and associations with articles is accomplished via a many-to-many mapping table.

 Each article webpage is retrieved via HTTP.
 The HTML response is retained, and